oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     oractl:>
     ```

     Create a database "binding" by tunning this command.
 Enter the password (`Welcome1234##`) when prompted.
-This will create a Kubernetes secret in the `application` namespace called `account-db-secrets` which contains the username (`account`), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Spring Boot.
+This will create a Kubernetes secret in the `application` namespace called `account-db-secrets` which contains the username (`account`), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Spring Boot and Microservices.

     ```shell
     oractl:> <copy>bind --app-name application --service-name account</copy>